 - Be a new user of Eli Review.

 - Complete the introductory “Workshop: Improve Your Pitch for Peer Learning’ (view schedule).
 (About 2 hours, online homework for 20 min per day, Monday-Thursday)

-- Work with Melissa Graham Meeks, PhD, to design no fewer than 5 peer feedback and revision tasks aligned to learning outcomes.
+- Work with Melissa Graham Meeks, PhD, who will design no fewer than 5 peer feedback and revision tasks aligned to your learning outcomes.
 (1 hour consultation to start; 1 hour consultation to review course design)

 - Identify, track, and publicly report measurable learning outcome(s) at the end of the course.
 Internal reports, blogs, journal articles, book chapters, etc. are all acceptable forms of reporting.
 (At least 2 hours)